humapedia/humapedia/README.md

 ## 🌟 About Humapedia

-Humapedia is an innovative knowledge platform that serves as a comprehensive encyclopedia of human civilization.
-Our mission is to preserve, organize, and make accessible the vast wealth of human knowledge, achievements, and cultural heritage from ancient times to the present day.
+Humapedia is a revolutionary collaborative human encyclopedia that offers two powerful search methods to find and connect with people.
+Our platform combines advanced AI face recognition technology with intelligent text search capabilities to create the most comprehensive people discovery platform on the internet.

 ### What Makes Humapedia Unique?

-- **Comprehensive Coverage**: From ancient civilizations to modern innovations
+- **AI Face Recognition**: Upload photos to find matching profiles instantly
-- **Interactive Learning**: Engaging multimedia content and interactive timelines
+- **Intelligent Text Search**: Search by name, company, or keywords with advanced filters
-- **Global Perspective**: Multilingual support and diverse cultural viewpoints
+- **Comprehensive Database**: Extensive collection of people profiles and information
-- **Community-Driven**: Open contribution system for knowledge sharing
+- **Community-Driven**: Collaborative platform for knowledge sharing and verification
-- **AI-Powered**: Intelligent search and content recommendations
+- **Privacy-First**: Secure and ethical handling of personal information

 ## ✨ Features

 ### 🎯 Core Features

-- **Knowledge Base**: Extensive database of human achievements, inventions, and discoveries
+- **Face Search**: Upload photos to find matching profiles using AI analysis
-- **Timeline Explorer**: Interactive historical timelines with visual representations
+- **Text Search**: Search by name, company, or keywords with advanced filtering
-- **Cultural Atlas**: Geographic exploration of world cultures and traditions
+- **Profile Database**: Comprehensive collection of people profiles and information
-- **Achievement Gallery**: Showcase of human milestones and breakthroughs
+- **AI Analysis**: Advanced facial recognition and matching algorithms
-- **Search & Discovery**: Advanced search with AI-powered recommendations
+- **Search Results**: Detailed matching profiles with confidence scores

 ### 🚀 Advanced Features

-- **Multilingual Support**: Content available in multiple languages
+- **Credit System**: Fair usage with credit-based AI analysis (3 credits per face search)
-- **Responsive Design**: Optimized for all devices and screen sizes
+- **Advanced Filters**: Filter by location, profession, company, and more
-- **Real-time Updates**: Live content synchronization
+- **Real-time Updates**: Live profile synchronization and updates
 - **API Access**: RESTful API for developers and integrations
-- **Community Features**: User contributions and discussions
+- **Privacy Controls**: Secure handling and storage of personal information

 ### 🎨 User Experience